 The results an investigation by the US Centers for Disease Control, conducted jointly with the FDA, on the 2006-2007 salmonella outbreak in the US that sickened 70 people across the US, identified the source of these human infections.
 Where did those infections come from?

 Many have been quick to warn warn about the risk of feeding fresh meats that are stored in freezers but don’t think twice about selling bags of (potentially contaminated) dry food with no admonition about the real dangers associated with deadly bacterial overgrowth on those products.
 This latest CDC revelation notwithstanding, remember that the bacterial count on dry food can be very high and the danger of toxic levels of aflatoxin contaminating dry food is always present.
 Many dry pet foods are drenched in fatty flavor enhancers that provide an ideal medium for the growth of bacteria and fungus.
 And those bags of food are generally stored at room temperature and go unconsumed for weeks or months.

-I’ll repeat what I’ve said on my website: No food you feed your cat is entirely without risk.
+I’ll repeat what I’ve said before: No food you feed your cat is entirely without risk.
 Respect those risks and take steps to minimize them.
 It’s not that hard: use fresh meat from the highest quality source you can find, don’t leave it sitting out for ages, and don’t eat it yourself.
 Leave the raw meat eating to the obligate carnivores.
 Oh, and wash your hands for pete’s sake.

 Whatever you do, don’t buy into the notion for a second that dry food is clean, pathogen-free, and therefore safer for you and your cat.
-Especially now.